SkyeVault/Main/AWS-Security-Labs/aws-kms-key-lab.md

    - **Linux:** Use the `PrtScn` key or a screenshot tool.
 3. **Edit if Necessary:**
    - Crop the image to focus on key details and remove any sensitive information.

+   - *Note: I captured screenshots during this lab to verify that everything worked as expected.
+However, I have not published these screenshots in the repository for privacy reasons.*